khan2626/leetcode/README.md

 3. Given a string s, find the length of the longest substring without repeating characters.

 4. Draw a Christmass tree with '*'

+5. find the longest prefix in an array

+6. find the longest prefix in an array

+7. 3Sum: return an array of three sum eqaul to 0 from an array